Semantic IDs - Entity Enricher Documentation

 Add semantic IDs to the schema

-Two ways, both in the Schema Editor:
+Two ways, both in the Workflow Editor:

 • Automatically at generation — tick “Generate semantic IDs for types”; every object with a key (its own, or one on a 1-1 nested object) gets one, including the root entity.